SkygearIO/features/features/375-static-cdn/design.md

 cache and cache misses.

 At the moment, we would have following limitations:
-- Cache duration of static deployment cannot be configured.
 - CDN cache cannot be invalidated manually.
 - CDN can be enabled for custom domains only.